Cannistra94/PetPredict/README.md

 7. This target PET parameters will be binarized according to given threshold
 8. Install all the required libraries for the analysis as listed in folder 'Environment_Setup'
 9. Download run_analysis.py from this repository and place it in project directory
+10. If you wish to apply Transfer Learning technique, download and move to project directory all the file contained in 'Transfer Learning' folder.

 Usage run_analysis.py